 Fluffy bakery style Blueberry Muffins are worth waking up for!
-Chock full of plump juicy blueberries, these muffins are easy to make and the whole family will love them!
+Chock full of plump juicy blueberries, these buttery soft muffins are easy to make and the whole family will love them!

 We love those big bakery style blueberry muffins.
 You know the ones.
 With big fluffy tops that almost spill over the muffin cup and lots and lots of whole blueberries.
 A good blueberry muffin is a thing of beauty.